dmacnicholas/tea-service/README.md

 The last endpoint can be used to cancel a customer's subscription, or change any other attribute of the subscription except the id.
 A subscription ID must be included in the params. </br>

-- patch '/api/v1/subscriptions/cancel', params: { id: <subscription_id>, status: "Canceled" }
+- patch '/api/v1/subscriptions/cancel', params: { id: <subscription_id>, status: "Cancelled" }

 #### Testing
 To run the Tea Subscription testing suite, in your terminal run: